Summary

 These different types have different signs and symptoms, but one thing they share in common is they are caused by damage to the brain.
 Although language is affected, aphasia does not impact intelligence.

-“Aphasia is a language deficit caused by an acquired injury,” said Stacy Thomashaw, director of therapy operations at Encompass Health Rehabilitation Hospital of Sunrise in Florida.
+“Aphasia is a language deficit caused by an acquired injury,” said Stacy Thomashaw, Encompass Health’s director of therapy innovations.
 “No matter the type, it’s always an acquired disorder like after a stroke or brain injury.”

 Thomashaw is also a speech language pathologist and has worked closely with aphasia patients.
 She said treatment options vary depending on the patient and the type of aphasia, but the goal in inpatient rehabilitation is the same: to get patients functioning at their highest level possible.